 Forty-four years ago yesterday, the Reds played their last game at Crosley Field.
 Crosley was actually the third Reds ballpark at the corner of Findlay and Western, capping the club’s 86+ season run at the site.
 Here, from deep in the RLN Photo Vault, are some looks at Crosley Field.
-Here’s a shot of the demolition of the Palace of the Fans, the Reds ballpark from 1902-11.
-Incredibly, the Palace was demolished and Crosley erected in the same location between October 11.
+The Palace of the Fans, the Reds ballpark from 1902-11, was demolished and Crosley erected in the same location between October 11.
 1911 and April 11, 1912 (the same month that the Titanic sank and Fenway Park opened).

 This rare video was unearthed (literally) in remote Canada, and shows the 1919 World Series, including an shot of the ballpark from an “aero-cameraman” in a biplane.
 Here’s a shot of Reds fans lined up for tickets to the 1939 World Series.

 This is Matty Schwab, Sr. He was on the Reds ground crew from 1894 (assisting his father) through 1963, and laid the original sod at Crosley.
 He’s also credited with inventing the modern base design, drainage systems, and several major league scoreboards.
 Schwab and Bernie Stowe (who worked together for 17 seasons) created a direct link to 120 years of Reds history.
 I can’t imagine any other organization stretching back that far, with just two employees.

 This aerial shot shows how the construction of I-75 tore up the neighborhood around Crosley, but also shows how limited the park was in terms of seating capacity and parking.

 Here’s a great color shot from August 1969.
 Edited: Inexplicably, the